Supahands/llm-comparison/README.md

 </p>

 <p align="center">About
-This is an opensource project allowing you to compare two LLM's head to head with a given prompt, it has a wide range of supported models, from opensource ollama ones to the likes of openai and claude
+An open-source LLM comparison tool that allows users to input prompts and compare the performance of language models in a blind test format.
+It has a wide range of supported models, from opensource ollama ones to the likes of Openai.
+Simply select two models, then test them across various prompts and scenarios tailored to your domain.
+Each round provides anonymized responses for evaluation, helping you gain a deeper understanding of each model’s capabilities.
+All collected data will be published to contribute to open-source research.
 </p>

 <p align="center">